wix/wix-ui/packages/wix-storybook-utils/docs/sections.md

 ---

 ## `header()` section
 Header section is used for story page top part.
-It can display component example, so that it&#39;s easy to see what the story page is about
+It can display component example, so that it's easy to see what the story page is about

 | Property | Type | Description |
 |---|---|---|